Conservation psychology: Main concepts

 The third discussion covered the aspects of producing people who act environmentally friendly.
 Collectively, any activities that support sustainability, either by reducing harmful behaviors or by adopting helpful ones, can be called conservation behaviors.
 Achieving more sustainable relationships with nature will basically require that large numbers of people change their reproductive and consumptive behaviors.

 Any action, small or large, that helps the environment in any way is a good beginning to a future of generations who only practice environmentally friendly behavior.
 This may seem to be a far-fetched idea but with any help at all in educating those who do not know the repercussions of their actions could help achieve this.
 Approaches to encouraging a change in behavior were thought about carefully.
 Many do not want to change their way of life.
-A more simplistic lifestyle rather than their materialistic, current lives hurt their environment around them rather than help, but could people willingly change?
+A more simplistic lifestyle rather than their materialistic, current lives hurts their environment around them rather than help, but could people willingly change?
 To take public transportation rather than drive a car, recycling, turning off lights when they are not needed, all these things are very simple yet a nuisance to actually follow through with.
 Would restructuring tax-code help people to want to change their attitudes?
 Any concept to reach the goal of helping people act ecologically aware was discussed and approached.
 Some empirical evidence shows that simply "being the change you want to see in the world" can influence others to behave in more environmentally friendly ways as well.

 The fourth and final point at the first Conservation Psychology convention was the discussion of the values people have to their environment.
 Understanding our relationship to the natural world well enough so that we have a language to celebrate and defend that relationship is another research area for conservation psychology.
 According to the biophilia hypothesis, the human species evolved in the company of other life forms, and we continue to rely physically, emotionally, and intellectually on the quality and richness of our affiliations with natural diversity.
 A healthy and diverse natural environment is considered an essential condition for human lives of satisfaction and fulfillment.
 Where did they get these values and are they ingrained to the point they cannot be changed?
 How can environmentally educated people convey value-based communication to a community, a nation, or even on a global level?
 National policy for this model is something that is desired but under such a strong political scrutiny this could be very challenging.
 Advocates for biodiversity and different programs came together to try to find methods of changing Americans' values concerning their environment and different methods to express and measure them.